philemonnwanne/docker-on-steroids/README.md

 ## This image is meant for development use only.
 I strongly recommend against running it in production!

 ## Supported tags
-- `ubuntu` `focal-fossa`
-- `docker` `M1` `linux`
+- `ubuntu` `focal-fossa` `docker` `m1` `linux` `vagrant`
-- `vagrant` `2.30`

 While I don't have the best idea on how to write an article as I have never written one until now, I'm just going to put this out here and who knows maybe someone could pick a thing or two from it.
 So here goes:

 So moving on to my main reason for putting this up here, I had recently started my DevOps program and I'm fortunate to have a new M1 MacBook.
 And it happened that we were given this particular task to `to run Linux vm's (Ubuntu) on our laptops, using vagrant and virtual box`, "Wow, this should be easy I thought".
-But a few hours later I'm still sitting in front of my machine and not one vm running...`Note` this wasn't my first time using a virtual machine, as I had used VMware, virtual box, hyper-v and kvm sometime during the course of my job.
+But a few hours later I'm still sitting in front of my machine and not one vm running.

+> `Note` this wasn't my first time using a virtual machine, as I had used VMware, virtual box, hyper-v and kvm sometime during the course of my job.

 There were other alternatives like parallels, Multipass, UTM and fusion or maybe dual-booting my MAC to run some nice Linux flavour like (Asahi Linux, which I'm on currently and it does run at near native speed on M1).
 Sure, I could have used any of these, but for compliance purposes, and just to be on the same page as the instructor and my fellow students I needed vagrant and docker to work together and free of course😂.
 I had installed vagrant and Docker earlier and everything worked fine, but when I get to provisioning the vm I hit a dead end.
 And as some of us know virtualbox doesn't support M1 macs.

 This led me to scalping the internet looking for a solution, but there wasn't much help on the issue or some were rather too complicated or couldn't do what I needed them to so I decided to build my own solution.
 I can't put all the details here as that would be too long a read, but if you're just interested in knowing how I got them both to work seamlessly, or you own an M1 and have a project that requires you to use docker and vagrant, or perhaps you want to (make docker behave like a virtual machine) even though it wasn't really designed to, you can read on.

 So you just learned about docker and it's coola nd you're excited to start creating your first container.
 You import a base image in your dockerfile and create your app then run and Cool, it seems to work.
 Pretty easy, right?